State of Washington Classified Job Specification

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

 The following legal requirements are necessary for positions in this category.
-Per RCW 77.15.075, an applicant must be a citizen of the United States of America who can read and write the English language.
+Per RCW 77.15.075, an applicant must be a citizen of the United States of America or a lawful permanent resident who can read and write the English language.
 All positions require successful completion of the Criminal Justice Training Commission (CJTC) Basic Law Enforcement Academy or a Washington DJTC recognized basic law enforcement certificate from another state.

 Four years as a Fish and Wildlife Enforcement Officer 1 and completion of the agency’s Enforcement Program Career Development Plan.